 Sharpen Mental Health Literacy (SMHL)

-An evidence-based mental health literacy education program for college students and young adults
+An evidence-based mental health literacy education and resiliency program

 Why SMHL?